-Probably one of the best ways to meet new people when moving to a new place is to take up a hobby that gets your involved with new people.
+Probably one of the best ways to meet new people when moving with a Removal Company UK to a new place is to take up a hobby that gets your involved with new people.
 It might be wild swimming, which is very popular in our region, or it could be crochet, touch rugby, poker or anything.
 Whatever it is, seek out groups or meetups with likeminded people as a surefire way to make some new friends in Devon or Cornwall.

 2. Join a sports club

 Getting involved with something like a running club is also a good way to make new friends.
 You’ll find plenty in places like Plymouth and Exeter, but if you’re in a part of the Westcountry that isn’t so social, you might need to keep an eye out for opportunities – or…

 If you’re happy to put in the time and effort, why not set up a club for something that you have a passion for?
 It might be Dad’s baby club on Thursdays, or perhaps a Scavenger Hunt group.
 Build it and they will come…

 4. Social media groups

 There are actually quite a few good social media groups for locals to connect, especially on Facebook and Reddit.
 Look for groups such as ‘Events in…’ or ‘Your town mums/dads/skateboarders/knitters’ etc. You’ll be surprised what you’ll find even in Devon and Cornwall.

 It’s bold I know….
 But actually, sometimes just starting a conversation can lead to interesting things.
 Not everyone you talk to will become your best friend instantly, but who knows… This works wonders if you see the same faces regularly.